 Taking Yoga off the Beaten Path

 Over the past few years, The Ranch has expanded its outdoor yoga menu significantly, in order to take advantage of all that 6,600 acres of Big Sky country could offer.
-(This winter, we’ve even added a Spa & Yoga Retreat special offer).

 The first step was to offer a family practice; a cooperative class to help everyone in a family improve strength, balance and flexibility.
 Every member of the family can connect with the importance of deep breathing and openness through this customized class.